 (e) for any diminution of or interference with the right of the lessee to the reasonable comfort and enjoyment or the peaceful and quiet occupation of the homestead or any other structure on or in the land; or

-(f) for any disturbance of cattle, sheep or other stock whatsoever or any damage suffered by he lessee as a consequence of the disturbance.
+(f) for any disturbance of cattle, sheep or other stock whatsoever or any damage suffered by the lessee as a consequence of the disturbance.

 (2) Compensation is not payable for any gold, minerals or petroleum known or supposed to be on or under the land.

-[Section 28D inserted by No. 66 of 1954 s.
+[Section 28D inserted: No. 66 of 1954 s.
 8.]

 [29.
-Repealed by No. 66 of 1954 s.
+Repealed: No. 66 of 1954 s.
 9.]

 30. Lien for wages